-- Avoid usage of terms that are offensive and abusive in nature
+- Avoid keywords that are irrelevant, misleading.
+Avoid terms that are offensive and abusive in nature

 - Do not include brand names (even your own) or other product identifiers

+A bad implementation of Amazon Backend Keywords.
 The first example does not show an optimal usage of the search terms.
-This is because
+This is because of

-- The full space was not utilized, only one keyword per field was entered
+- The complete space was not utilized, only one keyword per field was entered

 - Two variations of the same keyword “Copper Chef” (“Copper Chef” and “chefcopper”)

 - Usage of unnecessary filler words. (“kitchenware copper”)

 - Usage of keywords with little relevance (“good quality”)